dimitri/el-get/README.md

 # Conclusion

-Enjoy El-get and an easy setup!
+Enjoy El-get, enjoy Emacs, have fun with Emacs Lisp, and simplify your Emacs Setup **today**!